petapite/pico-lang/README.md

 A dynamically-typed (for now) and procedural programming language.

+## Update !!!!!!!!!!!!!
+Sol is going to have a ***HUGE*** re-design, but this means it's to be dead for a while.
+I'm currently working in [picopite](https://github.com/JoshuaColell/picopite/)!
+It's an operating system built from the ground up, and yes, that means I'm creating my own kernel for it.
+(Of course, it's gonna have linux support)

+I'm also planning to make Sol a big language, that also means I'm using Sol in picopite!

+***Current picopite state:*** *Early Stage*

+Bye, for now, Sol :wave:

 ## About

 Sol is a lightweight language primarily designed for scripting environments.
 It uses a compile-to-JS approach at runtime, converting all Sol source-code into readable JavaScript code.
 (Bet you didn't see that coming >:D)